Intimacy From the Inside Out: A New Path to Connection in Couples Therapy

 IFIO is particularly effective for couples who:

-- Feel emotionally distant
+- Feel emotionally distant or disconnected

-- Want to deepen their connection
+- Want to improve emotional intimacy and deepen connection

 Final thoughts